nikija/public/content/users/commander-web/introduction.md

 ordering: 1
 ---

-Before you start to work with the Mews Commander, the most important part is that you update your profile correct.
+Before you start to work with the Mews Commander, the most important part is that you update your personal profile correct.
 If you do not do this before you start, you will find that the language or culture settings will prevent you from optimally using the system.

 ## Your Profile

 When you select the “Your Profile” icon at top of the screen, you will have several options.

 Note: If you have created a guest profile in one or more of the hotels, your profile details will also show in this section, requesting more information.

 ### Personal Information

 - **Language**: Here you can select the language in which you would like to display the system.
-Currently the system is translated in English, Czech and Dutch.
+Currently the system is translated in English, Czech, Dutch, Greek, Spanish, Russian, German, French.
 Note that the default language of the system is English, so if anything is missing a translation in the system, it will show this item in English by default.
 - **Culture**: You can select the culture in which you would like to see the system displayed.
 It will show dates and numbers in the selected culture.
 For example if you select Czech, it will display the days of the week in Czech and require numbers such as 6.5 (six and a half) to be written as 6,5 (comma instead of the decimal point)
 - **Default Account**: If you have access to multiple accounts, you can select which hotel you would like to have as your default hotel.
 When you next log in to the system, it will open that specific hotel by default.

 ### Profile Picture

-You can upload your profile photo into the Mews Commander, so that when you send messages through the system to other users, it will display your photo.
+You can upload your profile photo into the Mews Commander, so that when you send messages through the system to other users (inlcuding guests on the Navigator application), it will display your photo.

 ### Password